fgadaleta/fitchain-contracts/README.md

 For local deployment, follow the below steps in order to setup fitchain contracts in your machine

-- In a new terminal, install then start testrpc (or ganache-cli)
+- In a new terminal, install required packages then start testrpc (or ganache-cli)

 ```
+  $ npm install
   $ npm install -g ganache-cli
   $ ganache-cli
 ```